glennblock/extensions/attachment.md

 # Attachment extension
-This document outlines an extension which supports sending and receiving collection+json documents containing file attachments.
-This approach uses a multipart/form-data request / multipart/mixed response as a means of transfering attachments back and forth.
+This extension outlines an extension which supports sending and receiving `collection+json` documents  containing file attachments.
+This approach uses a multipart/form-data request for sending attachments and annotated links in the response for surfacing attachments to be downloaded.

 *Note*: Each of the examples below is based on the existing CJ friends [example](http://amundsen.com/media-types/collection/examples/).